 1. Ignore the fancy labels

 The first mistake most people make when thinking of a healthy lifestyle is that health food is some ‘special breed’.
-Many people have this belief that kale, quinoa and organic spelt bought from the health shop is better than spinach, carrots and tomatoes bought from the grocer.
+Many people have this belief that kale, quinoa and organic spelt bought from the health shop are better than spinach, carrots and tomatoes bought from the grocer.
 It’s simply not true.
 Keep it simple!
 Focus on buying unprocessed food, include tons of vegetables and stay away from sugar.

 Some just-as-healthy, but more affordable swaps: